sdsc-ordes/dt-political-debates/README.md

     - https://github.com/sdsc-ordes/odtp-unog-digitalrecordings-scrapper
 - `odtp-pyannote-whisper`.
 Component to diarize and transcribe audios and videos
     - https://github.com/sdsc-ordes/odtp-pyannote-whisper
-- `odtp-faces-indentifier`.
-Component to identify faces from video frames.
-    - To be developed.

 The following part of the projects are not odtp components.
 - `debates-dataloader`.
 Tool to upload files to the S3 bucket, MongoDB, and Solr.